-Because I was only responsible for a portion of the project.
+But because I was only responsible for a portion of the project.
 I really couldn’t step in and say anything, and that’s what frustrated me the most.

 When I work on anything for a business, I want it to add value.

-It’s important to me that my clients have a well-thought out experience that gives them ROI.
+It’s important to me that my clients have a well-thought-out experience that gives them ROI.
 Not something that just looks pretty and wouldn’t add any value to their business.

-If the basis for why a project needs to happen, doesn’t make sense.
+If the basis for why a project needs to happen doesn’t make sense.
 I will gladly bow out and refer them to someone else.
 It’s just part of one of my brand values that what we create must serve a purpose.

-Because of that, I now make it a requirement that my clients have a well-thought out strategy.
+Because of that, I now make it a requirement that my clients have a well-thought-out strategy.
 The risk is just too great for their business not to have one.

-Now that you know the backstory, let’s dive into what is luxury brand strategy and what it entails.
+Now that you know the backstory, let’s dive into what is a luxury brand strategy and what it entails.

-What is a Luxury Brand Strategy?
+What is Luxury Brand Strategy?

 You may have heard the term brand strategy being thrown around a lot.
 As it’s gaining more recognition in business as “the secret” to helping brands really stand out.
-Brands who don’t have an effective strategy in place often struggle in the market and will get drowned out by those who do.
+Brands that don’t have an effective strategy in place often struggle in the market and will get drowned out by those who do.

 When it comes to defining brand strategy – you’ll come across a variety of definitions and interpretations of what it means.

-Brand strategy is essentially…
+Luxury brand strategy is essentially…

 The overarching viewpoint of strategy – setting a path to get to an end goal.
 In order to get to the end goal, there are several steps in between (the journey) that have to be established.

 Without an effective strategy, you simply can not design the visual elements of a brand that makes an impact.
-Without an effective strategy you can not effectively market your message.
+Without an effective strategy, you can not effectively market your message.
 Ensuring that it lands with the right audience.